gmlang/score-loan-applicants-book/README.md

 # predict-bad-customers-book
 A hands-on book on how to score loan applicants using logistic regression.
-It provides you step-by-step instructions and R code on how to predict the bad applicants based on their characteristics.
+It provides step-by-step instructions and R code on how to predict the bad applicants based on their characteristics.